 In 2012 Lucia de Ortiz, manager of the farm for the family Ortiz, first sampled this experiment was very pleased with the results.
 Out of curiosity, she sent the coffee to be evaluated by a panel of cuppers at the Consejo, or quality control lab for El Salvador.
 The cuppers were so impressed with the coffee that, without Lucia’s knowledge, they submitted it to the 2012 El Salvador Coffee of the Year competition, where it took 1st Place!

 Owned by the 5th generation of the Ortiz Barriere family, Finca Las Mercedes is everything we look for in a Direct Trade partner—and we've worked with them since 2006.
-Currently led by our friend Lucia Ortiz, Las Mercedes has been one of the top quality coffee producers in El Salvador.
-We take great pride in working with exceptional coffee producers, and Las Mercedes is one of the farms that rises to the top of the list every year.
+Currently led by our friend Lucia Ortiz, Las Mercedes has become one of the top quality coffee producers in El Salvador.
+In fact, a lot from their La Avila farm won the El Salvador Coffee of the Year competition in 2012.